samvkeaj/SC5002_Assignment_3/README.md

 Briefly, the steps taken are as follows:

-Vetting of a few different datasets - some datasets were too huge, or had questionable integrity Superficial check for missing values, by looking for empty strings or null values Deeper check of dataset for data integrity issues
+Vetting of 2 different datasets - 1 other dataset had questionable integrity and was also less interesting to us.
+Superficial check for missing values, by looking for empty strings or null values Deeper check of dataset for data integrity issues
 Data cleaning - removing certain rows, and imputing missing data for others